South Elmsall: Sports

 Frickley Athletic are based in South Elmsall.
 Frickley play their home games at Westfield Lane Stadium.

 Other sports clubs include The South Elmsall Social Cycling Club, which was officially founded in 1934.The club was relaunched in 2015 as Elmsall road club and has 90 members.

-Minsthorpe Marlins were based at South Elmsall but were left homeless when the public swimming baths were closed.
-A new facility is planned to open in early 2018.
+Minsthorpe Marlins were based at South Elmsall, but were left homeless when the public swimming baths were closed.
+A new facility has now opened.